wjm-wjm/OTLA-ReID/README.md

 ```

 ## Citation
-If you find this code useful for your research, please cite our paper
+If you find this code useful for your research, please cite our paper:
 ```
 @inproceedings{wang2022optimal,
   title={Optimal Transport for Label-Efficient Visible-Infrared Person Re-Identification},